PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 and boundary.
 Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Attention-gate/QDQ parent result propagation implementation checkpoint

+`run_attention_gate_qdq_recovery()` and its lowerer helper now return the existing ten-slot tuple.
+The two direct calls retain `_layout_pass_set_1_attention_gate_qdq_results` and `_layout_pass_set_2_attention_gate_qdq_results`.
+Both remain unconsumed and observation-only.

+The same helper remains the child callback selected by the thirteen-slot layout-attention/quantized suffix.
+Each retained suffix result now contains the nested attention-parent tuple instead of `None`.
+Neither suffix result has a consumer, summary, or guard, so this evidence propagation does not alter pass execution.

+The first implementation gate exposed three stale structural contracts that counted return annotation names as body data or required the attention helper and two direct calls to remain raw expressions (`569 passed, 3 failed`).
+They now inspect body-only data and require the return plus both assignment targets.
+These were characterization adjustments, not production regressions.

+Implementation validation completed sequentially under `uv`:

+- attention parent and all children, nested unary-fanout and suffix results, both direct boundaries, architecture, and pass-efficiency coverage:
+  `572 passed in 20.79s`
+- branch-changed broad suite: `1590 passed in 28.69s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The implementation adds only transparent return and assignment boundaries.
+It adds no child, summary, guard, execution-order or context change, dependency, public API change, or TensorFlow import path.
+These checks do not claim a model-corpus run.

+At resume, audit both direct `_run_preadd_mean_attention_recovery_sequence()` results and their distinct boundaries.
+Its parent runner still discards its ordered child tuple.
+Preserve the newly retained pass-set-2 attention result that follows the second call.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the